rapidsai/plotly-dash-rapids-census-demo/README.md

-# Plot.ly-Dash + RAPIDS | Census 2010 Visualization
+# Plotly-Dash + RAPIDS | Census 2010 Visualization

 ![](./census-demo.png)

+# Making of the Visualization
+Find a detail walk through of how this visualization was made on our **[blog post](https://medium.com/rapids-ai/plotly-census-viz-dashboard-powered-by-rapids-1503b3506652)**.

 # Installation and Run Steps

 ## Base Layer Setup
 The visualization uses a Mapbox base layer that requires an access token.
-Create one for free [here](https://www.mapbox.com/help/define-access-token/).
+Create one for free [here on mapbox](https://www.mapbox.com/help/define-access-token/).
 Go to the demo root directory's `plotly_demo` folder and create a token file named `.mapbox_token`.
-Copy your token contents into the file. **NOTE:** Installation may fail without the token.
+Copy your token contents into the file.

+**NOTE:** Installation may fail without the token.

 ## Running the Visualization App